Cameron Brown spent spring 2013 at Universidad Veritas.

 During Cammie’s semester-long

 stay in Costa Rica, where residents refer to themselves as "ticas," she lived with a host family.
-"In addition to my "tica" parents, three-year old sister, and 2 dogs, I lived with six other students from the United
+"In addition to my "tica" parents, three-year-old sister, and two dogs, I lived with six other students from the United

 States.
 We were one big happy family,” says Brown.
 Not all students who study abroad live in

 home-stays; many choose to stay in university dorms or apartments.
 However, Cammie says, “I don’t think my experience would have been as amazing as it was

 had I not been with a host family.”

 An Early Childhood Education and Child Studies (now Children, Youth, and Families) double